We’ve all been there.

-One of the easiest ways to get more vegetables onto the table is to just put them inside the food you’re already cooking.
-This isn’t about “hiding” things—though that’s a valid strategy if you’ve got a picky eater—it’s just about building out the meal so it’s more filling.
+One of the easiest ways to get more vegetables onto the table is to just add them into the food you’re already making.
+For me, it’s really about building the meal out a bit so it feels more filling.

-Giving roasting a try
+Giving Roasting a Try

 Honestly, I often find things are easier when I roast vegetables.
-I’ll toss whatever I have—like carrots or broccoli—in a little olive oil, salt, and pepper, and put them in a hot oven at about 200°C/400°F.
+I’ll toss whatever I have, like carrots or broccoli, in a little olive oil, salt, and pepper, and put them in a hot oven at about 200°C/400°F.

 - Carrots: Roasted carrots taste almost like candy compared to raw ones.
 They get soft on the inside and slightly browned on the outside.